2170chm/azure-aks-docs/articles/aks/app-routing-gateway-api.md

 ## Limitations

 * The application routing Gateway API implementation and the [Istio service mesh add-on][istio-addon] cannot be enabled simultaneously.
-You must disable one first in order to enable the other.
+You must disable one first and enable the other in a separate operation.
 * The application routing Gateway API implementation uses the same [resource customization allowlist][resource-customization-allowlist] as the Istio add-on for validating ConfigMap customizations for `Gateway` resources.
 Customizations not on the allowlist are disallowed and blocked via add-on managed webhooks.
 * [Azure DNS and TLS certificate management][app-routing-dns-tls] via the application routing add-on is currently not supported for the Kubernetes Gateway API.
 You can follow the steps in the [Transport Layer Security (TLS) ingress gateway](#configure-a-tls-ingress-gateway) to configure a `Gateway` to perform TLS termination.
 * Configuring HTTPS ingress access to HTTPS services - i.e Server Name Indication (SNI) Passthrough - via the `TLSRoute` resource is currently unsupported.